Debt Relief Options for Veterans and Military Personnel

 There are a number of programs offered by the government to help veterans manage and repay loans and other debt, some of which may even forgive debt.
 Examples of debt relief available for veterans include:

 1. Military debt consolidation for VA homeowners.
-If you have a VA home loan, you may be eligible for a Military Debt Consolidation Loan (MDCL).
-These loans allow you to borrow against the equity in your home and use the proceeds to pay off other debts.
+If you have a VA home loan, you may be eligible for a Military Debt Consolidation Loan (“MDCL”).
+These mortgage refinance loans allow you to borrow against the equity in your home and use the proceeds to pay off other debts.
+You would make a fixed monthly payment to the lender for a set period of time, rather than having to make multiple debt payments to multiple creditors.
 Partially guaranteed by the VA, you’ll have access to better loan terms when you use a MDCL.

 Having a VA loan qualifies you for a MDCL which can also be used to pay off other unsecured debts like credit cards, medical bills, and other personal loans.
 Typically, you’ll pay a lower interest rate than civilians, saving you money in the long run.